nicohvi/nicohvi.github.io/_posts/2016-04-01-dead-simple-and-secure-authentication.md

 ---
 layout: post
-title: How to create a google login for your next ruby web app
+title: Dead simple and secure authentication
 draft: true
-date: 2016-03-01 +0100
+date: 2016-01-24 +0100
 ---

 Say you've got a great idea for a new website.
 Maybe you and your